 The are more expensive, generally, than the other glove models (though sometimes about the same, so the pricing is a bit weird).

 Ringside Gel Bag Glove Review

 For the general bag training, the gel does absorb more of the shock, so it works.
 But I also find this ruins some of the wonderful feedback you get when hitting.
-The gel, at least to me, seems to absorbing your punches.
-Good for protecting your hands, bad for get a real crack when you hit the bag.
+The gel, at least to me, seems to absorb your punches.
+Good for protecting your hands, bad for getting a real crack when you hit the bag.

 I’m really not that much of a fan here of the gel bag glove and do prefer the regular IMF glove over it.